datatrail-jhu/01_chromebookintro/manuscript/09_projecting.md

 ### Projecting from a Chromebook quiz

 ?
-True or False you can connect your Chromebook directly to most projectors?
+TRUE or FALSE: you can connect your Chromebook directly to most projectors

 a) TRUE
 B) FALSE

+{choose-answers: 4}
 ?
 Which of the following is a type of projector cable connection?

-A) VGA
+C) VGA
+C) HDMI
-b) Bluetooth
+o) Bluetooth
-c) USB-C
+o) USB-C
-d) USB
+o) USB
+o) TypeC

+{choose-answers: 4}
 ?
 Which of the following are the most common types of projector cable connections?

-A) HDMI and VGA
+C) HDMI and VGA
+C) VGA and HDMI
-b) HDMI and USB
+o) HDMI and USB
-c) VGA and USB-C
+o) VGA and USB-C
+o) VGA and USB
+o) HDMI and USB-C
-d) HDMI and MiniDisplay
+o) HDMI and MiniDisplay

+{choose-answers: 4}
 ?
 Which display setting is most appropriate for projecting?

-A) Mirrored Displays
+C) Mirrored Displays
-b) Extended Displays
+o) Extended Displays
-c) VGA Displays
+o) VGA Displays
-d) USB Displays
+o) USB Displays
+o) ColorSmart Displays

+{choose-answers: 4}
 ?
 When your screen is extended how do you move a window from the projector screen to the Desktop screen?

-A) Move the cursor to the right or left until it moves to the second screen, click on the window, hold down and drag it back to your Desktop.
+C) Move the cursor to the right or left until it moves to the second screen, click on the window, hold down and drag it back to your Desktop.
-b) Double click on your settings window and it will open the Screens menu which you can click to move the screen back.
+o) Double click on your settings window and it will open the Screens menu which you can click to move the screen back.
-c) Move the screen by pressing `ctrl+m` then selecting the Desktop Screen from the menu that appears.
+o) Move the screen by pressing `ctrl+m` then selecting the Desktop Screen from the menu that appears.
-d) Pressing down on the launcher key until the window appears on your Desktop screen.
+o) Pressing down on the launcher key until the window appears on your Desktop screen.

 {/quiz}